jacquev6/vincent-jacques.net/src/projects/0110-QuadProgMm.md

 [Quadratic programming]: http://en.wikipedia.org/wiki/Quadratic_programming

-It leverages the C++ type system to create a small domains specific language.
+It leverages the C++ type system to create a small domains specific language, and [QuadProg++] to actually solve QP problems.